saltnpixels/ignition/README.md

     "admin_access_capability": "manage_options", //capability of who can access back end "load_custom_icons": false, //now that we use iconify.design you might not need to load any custom icons, although you can still add them
-    "mobile_menu_type": "app-menu", //fancy mobile menu, leave blank for regular "logo-position": "logo-left", //logo position with menu
+    "mobile_menu_type": "app-menu", //fancy mobile menu, leave blank for regular "logo_position": "logo-left", //logo position with menu
-    "site-top-container": "container", //contain the menu and logo takes container, container-fluid or nothing "default-acf-header-block" : ["post", "page"] //create default header block for these post types (assumes they use Gutenberg)
+    "site_top_container": "container", //contain the menu and logo takes container, container-fluid or nothing "default_acf_header_block" : ["post", "page"] //create default header block for these post types (assumes they use Gutenberg)
 }
 ```
 By setting these up here you wont have to delve into files or through setting pages.
 It's fast and easy!